-2The closest paper might be Mishra, Subramanian, and Topalova (2008), which, while lacking exogenous variation in enforcement, shows that the evasion elasticity with respect to tariff rates in India is more pronounced (i) for products where evasion is easier because of differentiation or price variation, and (ii) in ports compared to airports, potentially due to less computerization.
-The interaction between the RMTR and other tax policy parameters, such as the tax base, has also been studied in the context of income (Kopczuk (2005)) and corporate taxation (e.g., Serrato and Zidar (2018)).
+1The closest paper might be Mishra et al. (2008), which, while lacking exogenous variation in enforcement, shows that the evasion elasticity with respect to tariff rates in India is more pronounced (i) for products where evasion is easier because of differentiation or price variation, and (ii) in ports compared to airports, potentially due to less computerization.
+The interaction between the RMTR and other tax policy parameters, such as the tax base, has also been studied in the context of income (Kopczuk, 2005) and corporate taxation (e.g., Serrato and Zidar, 2018).

-3Basri et al. (2019) mention the cross-elasticity in passing, but focus instead on comparing how increasing tax rates or staff-to-taxpayer ratios independently impact revenue.
+2Basri et al. (2019) mention the cross-elasticity in passing, but focus instead on comparing how increasing tax rates or staff-to-taxpayer ratios independently impact revenue.

-$^{^{4}}$ An exception is Bachas and Soto (2019), which finds that the highest tax rates on corporate profits are above the RMTR in a middle-income country (Costa Rica).
+3An exception is Bachas and Soto (2019), which finds that the highest tax rates on corporate profits are above the RMTR in a middle-income country (Costa Rica).

-5Generally, the literature on public finance in developing countries has focused more on enforcement and third-party reporting (Pomeranz (2015), Naritomi (2019), Jensen (2019)), tax administration (Khan, Khwaja, and Olken (2015, 2019), Basri et al. (2019)), and tax design (Kleven and Waseem (2013), Best et al. (2015)).
+4Generally, the literature on public finance in developing countries has focused more on enforcement and third-party reporting (Pomeranz, 2015; Naritomi, 2019; Jensen, 2019), tax administration (Khan et al., 2015, 2019; Basri et al., 2019), and tax design (Kleven and Waseem, 2013; Best et al., 2015).